debsouryadatta/bidsage/README.md

 55. Was stuck in the Knock email with Resend stuff.
 Firstly verifying the Namecheap domain following the Resend docs about Namecheap domain integration.
 Finally putting the bidsage@resend.debsouryadatta.me in the knock resend integration configurations to successfully send the emails.

+56. FInally deploying it to vercel, just putting the environment variables and done, also after getting the webiste link, putting the link in the console.cloud.google.com -> Credentials -> Authorized redirect URIs

 ### Steps of NextAuth